auth0-samples/auth0-servlet-sample/README.md

 ## Demonstrates using Auth0 with Java using plain Servlets and JSP pages.

+This is a companion sample for the [Auth0 Servlet](https://github.com/auth0/auth0-servlet) library.
+Please refer to that library and documentation for further information specific to the library itself.

-A simple, plain Java web application that demonstrates how to use Auth0 with Java for server-side MVC web apps.
+A simple (plain) Java web application that demonstrates how to use Auth0 with Java for server-side MVC web apps.
 Validates the JWT from Auth0 in every API call to assert authentication according to configuration.
 If your application only needs secured endpoints and the ability to programmatically work with a Principal object for GrantedAuthority checks this library is a good fit.

 However, if you are already using Java Spring and wish to leverage fully Java Spring Security - with powerful support for Security Annotations, Security
 JSTL Tag libraries, Fine-grained Annotation level method security and URL endpoint security at the Role / Group level - then see this project
 [Auth0 Spring Security MVC](https://github.com/auth0/auth0-spring-security-mvc) and associated sample [Auth0 Spring Security MVC Sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sample)